-Students preparing for teacher education programs who do not have high school foreign language preparation may meet this requirement with a special three-course sequence.
+Students in elementary education without high school foreign language preparation may meet this requirement with a special three-course sequence which is offered this year in German.

 A student usually should complete the core requirements in mathematics, history, and written rhetoric by the end of his freshman year, and should complete the requirements in physical science, biological science, physical education, spoken rhetoric, and foreign language by the end of the sophomore year.
 At least one course in religion and theology should be taken in each of the student's first two years at Calvin.
 However, because of the demands of various programs of concentration, the particular courses chosen to meet the student's core requirements and his schedule for completing them should be worked out early with his academic adviser.